spritsail/fivem/README.md

 ### Environment Varibles

-- `LICENSE_KEY` - This can be optionally specified to be entered into the configuration file.
-Is only effective on container first-run, or when the configuration is absent.
+- `LICENSE_KEY` - This is a required variable for the licence key needed to start the server.
 - `RCON_PASSWORD` - A password to use for the RCON functionality of the fxserver.
 If not specified, a random 16 character password is assigned.
+This is only used upon creation of the default configs